 It is believed that this city was founded by King Suraj Sen in the 8th century AD.
 The legend says that Suraj Sen was suffering from leprosy and was cured by a holy man, a yogi.
 And as soon as he was cured he went on to find and establish a town, naming it Gwalipa which in the future came to be known as Gwalior.

 While trotting around, you will come across many historical destinations and spots.
 For instance, Jai Vilas Palace is quite famous in Gwalior.
 One fact which will blow your mind is that it almost took 12 years to complete the carpet in the Jai Vilas Palace.
 Due to its weight and size, it is considered the largest carpet in the world.

 Apart from all this, Gwalior is also known for several other reasons like the great Indian musician Tansen was born here.
-And it is to commemorate him that every year Tansen Music Festival is celebrated here.
+And it is to commemorate him that every year Tansen Music Festival in India celebrated here.

 So, if you want to taste the glory of this mystical city then the best time to visit Gwalior is between the months of October and March.

 Gwalior has seen its fair share of historical upheavals as well, where many dynasties and kings ruled it at different timelines.
 For instance, it was in 1231, that Iltutmish captured the Gwalior Fort after which this city remained under Muslim dominance until the 13th century.

 By 1375, the founder of Tomar Clan Raja Veer Singh was made the king and by 1730, Gwalior was under the rule of the Scindia dynasty.
 Come 1857 and Gwalior saw the rebellion against the Britishers.
 As the rebellion was lost, it came under the control of the Britishers.